 - learn (v.)

 From c.
 1200 as "to hear of, ascertain."
 Transitive use (He learned me (how) to read), now considered vulgar (except in reflexive expressions, I learn English), was acceptable from c.
 1200 until early 19c.
 It is preserved in past participle adjective learned "having knowledge gained by study."
-Old English had læran "to teach" (cognate with Dutch leren, German lehren "to teach," literally "to make known;" see lore), which yielded Middle English leren "to teach; learn."
+Old English also had læran "to teach" (see lere).
 Related: Learning.